apollographql/apollo-kotlin/design-docs/Normalized cache pagination.md

 ```

 > [!NOTE]
-> This can also be done programmatically by configuring the `ApolloStore` with a `FieldNameGenerator` implementation.
+> This can also be done programmatically by configuring the `ApolloStore` with a `FieldKeyGenerator` implementation.

 With that in place, after fetching the first page, the cache will look like this: